Skip to main content

 The Cubic Promote view

 There is no universally superior option between notebooks and sticky notes.
-The optimal choice depends on the working habits of the intended audience rather than the product’s appearance.
+The optimal choice depends on the intended audience’s working habits rather than the product’s appearance.

 Man wearing a tan blazer over a striped shirt